Upper Mustang Trek - 16 Days

 Accommodation

-The majority of the toilets have a western flush design and can be either public or private.
-There may also be cheap options for dorm rooms.
-It will have a shared restroom.
-For a hot shower and electricity, there is a fee.
+The majority of toilets have western flush design and can be either public or private.
+Cheap options for dorm rooms.
+It will have shared restroom.
+For hot shower and electricity services have all tea houses.
+Lo-Manthang, have good hotels that offer rooms with attached bathrooms.

 Meals